 The CF performs its tasks autonomously and independently, without prejudice to the overall responsibility of the management.
-When assessing compliance-relevant issues they are not subject to instructions.
+When assessing compliance-relevant issues it is not subject to instructions.

 The responsible Board ensure the independence of the CF and provides the